Flatiron Flyer - Bus Rapid Transit

 The Flatiron Flyer is the official name of RTD's new Bus Rapid Transit service that's being added as part of the FasTracks program approved by voters in 2004.
 The Flatiron Flyer service, combined with the U.S. 36 highway and parking improvements, is the result of years of work and collaboration between RTD and CDOT.

-The Flatiron Flyer is an efficient, quick and environmentally friendly commute option connecting Denver, Westminster, Broomfield, Boulder and everywhere in-between starting in early 2016.
+The Flatiron Flyer is an efficient, quick and environmentally friendly commute option connecting Denver, Westminster, Broomfield, Boulder and everywhere in-between.

 Construction activities and traffic impactsRead about construction activities and traffic impacts on the US 36 Express Lanes project, which extends from Federal Blvd. to Table Mesa Drive in Boulder.